wthueb/fundonebot/README.md

 - rewrite so we can "hook" ws updates instead of using FundingBot.monitor
     - get rid of sample-market-maker dependency
 	- leads to faster reactions to price changes, etc
-- figure out how to account for timezone re: scheduler
+- figure out how to account for timezone re: schedule